lsst-dm/dm_dev_guide/services/lsst-login.rst

 Dynamic port forwarding turns your SSH client into a SOCKS proxy server, allowing programs to request any internet connection through that proxy server.

-You can use a ``lsst-login`` server as your proxy server with the following OpenSSH command:
+You can use a ``lsst-login`` node as your proxy server with the following OpenSSH command:

 .. prompt:: bash $ auto

    ssh -D 8090 lsst-login01.ncsa.illinois.edu

-Or, set your proxy to be from a host within a cluster by specifying a lsst-login node as a jump host:
+Or, set your proxy to be from a host within a cluster by specifying a ``lsst-login`` node as a jump host:

 .. prompt:: bash $ auto

    ssh -D 8090 -J lsst-login01.ncsa.illinois.edu lsst-devl01.ncsa.illinois.edu

-Then setup your software (e.g. a browser or network stack) to use localhost:8090 as your SOCKS proxy.
-This allows you to connect like you are connecting from the remote host.
+Then, setup your software (e.g. a browser or network stack) to use ``localhost:8090`` as your SOCKS proxy.
+This allows you to connect like you are connecting from the remote host at NCSA.

 With the above example, you could open https://lsst-lsp-stable.ncsa.illinois.edu/ on your computer, proxying through ``lsst-devl01.ncsa.illinois.edu``.

 .. _lsst-login-forwarding-x11: